RussBDavis/Data-Vis-Final/README.md

 # 9. Project Schedule

-Our project plan is encapsulated currently in our visual studio team services project where I have listed out in this screenshot:
+Our project plan is encapsulated currently in our visual studio team services project where I have listed out in the below image.
+The task list for the proposal is listed for posterity.
+Because there are only 12 days before the submission deadline, we propose to complete the MVP in the first week and spend the second week adding the additional features as possible while generating the requisite video and preparing the project for submission.

 ![Project Outline](Schedule.PNG)

 If you would like to be added as a reader to our repository for more details, please message Brittany on slack or e-mail her.